-As I’m sure you’ve guess from the title and if you follow me on social media then you’ll know that I went to see Ed Sheeran live in concert, it’s not quite sunk in yet.
+As I’m sure you’ve guessed from the title and if you follow me on social media then you’ll know that I went to see Ed Sheeran live in concert, it’s not quite sunk in yet.
 I went along to the Etihad Stadium in Manchester with Holly, my brother and his friend and experienced the best night of live music I’ve ever had.

 I love documenting my experience of concerts here on my blog and I knew I had to write this post as soon as I bought the tickets last year.
 Not only is it a nice way to document my memories but it’s also nice to be able to share my experience with other people and just to sing the praises of the artist I saw.